Harlan-Phillips/SBGAT-BOT/README.md

 ## Background

 NASA Ames Research Center, in collaboration with the Open Data Science community, has been at the forefront of applying machine learning to extract meaningful insights from vast amounts of research data.
-The LLM Visualizer is a contribution to this endeavor, promising to streamline the process of data to decision-making in research environments.
+The SBGAT-BOT is a contribution to this endeavor, promising to streamline the process of data to decision-making in research environments.

 ## Getting Started